SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/ADAS_Overview.md

    - Evaluate scene complexity
    - Assess driver attention

 So, as we can see, AI will help us a lot in this project by enabling intelligent perception and decision support, transforming raw data into actionable environmental understanding.
-By doing this, it will improve perception and prediction.
+By doing this, it will improve perception and .